LtPeriwinkle/mist/README.md

 sudo pacman -S sdl2 sdl2_ttf sdl2_image sdl2_gfx
 ```

 Clone this repo (`git clone https://github.com/LtPeriwinkle/mist`), enter the directory, and run `cargo build --release`.
-Move the
+The resulting binary will be located at
-resulting binary from `./target/release/` into the repository root (or just the same folder as `assets/`) to run.
+`./target/release/mist`

 ### Windows
 Follow [this guide](https://github.com/Rust-SDL2/rust-sdl2#windows-msvc) to set up your SDL dependencies.
 You will have to follow this process for SDL2, SDL\_Image and SDL2\_TTF,
 whose development stuff is available [here](http://libsdl.org/projects/SDL_ttf/) and [here](http://libsdl.org/projects/SDL_image).
 I had to use vcpkg to get sdl_gfx and then copy the .lib file to the
 folder specified by in the guide.

-Compile with `cargo build --release` then move the exe as well as the sdl related dlls into the same folder as the assets folder to run it.
+Compile with `cargo build --release` then move the exe as well as the sdl related dlls into the same folder to run.

 ### MacOS
-Install sdl2, sdl image, sdl gfx and sdl ttf.
+Install sdl2, sdl2 image, sdl2 gfx and sdl2 ttf.
 Using homebrew:
 ```
 brew install sdl2 sdl2_image sdl2_ttf sdl2_gfx
 ```